2022-23 Columbia Transfer Acceptance Rate, Requirements, and Application Deadline

 Columbia University is as hard to get into as Harvard, Stanford, or MIT directly out of high school.
 With a sub-4% acceptance rate for first-years, Columbia is an extremely selective institution.
 However, unlike those other schools, Columbia is a bit friendlier to transfer applicants.
 To quantify this, between 400 and 500 transfer applicants are typically accepted each year.
 This is a significantly greater number of individuals than you’ll see at the aforementioned schools.
-The following blog will reveal the Columbia transfer acceptance rate as well other essential facts like the Columbia transfer deadline, the Columbia transfer requirements, and much more.
+The following blog will reveal the Columbia University transfer acceptance rate as well as other essential facts like the Columbia transfer deadline, the Columbia transfer requirements, and much more.

 Columbia Transfer Acceptance Rate

-Below we present the most current available Columbia transfer acceptance rate.
+Below, we present the most current available Columbia transfer acceptance rate.

-In the fall of 2021, there were 3,039 transfer applicants and 448 individuals were accepted.
-This means that the Columbia transfer acceptance rate is 14.7%.
 If we break this down by gender, the acceptance rates are as follows:

-- Male transfer applicants: 17%
+• Male transfer applicants: 13.2%

-- Female transfer applicants: 12%
+• Female transfer applicants: 9.2%

 Columbia Transfer Deadline